Search

 By The St. James Tearoom

 Our Irish Tea Bread Recipe, also known as Tea Brack, is somewhere between a quick bread and a fruit cake.
 With brown sugar, whole wheat flour, and tea-soaked dried fruit, it is delightfully dense and sweet and is best spread with salted butter and served with a strong cup of tea.
-Enjoy our take on this Irish classic.
+Enjoy our teatime take on this Irish classic.

 We recommend pairing this recipe with our Wisteria White currant black tea (scroll past the recipe to see additional tea recommendations).